KamsiO/Lorien_Legacies_WebApp/README.md

 This web application was remade with Boostrap 4 and utilizes CSS media queries for a responsive experience.
 It is mobile friendly, and responds to resizing and rotation.

 ![Responsive Demo](Demos/responsive.gif)

-To explore the website without installing, use this 3rd-party hosted [demo](https://thelorienlegacies.000webhostapp.com).

 ## Author
 Kamsi Oramasionwu